4v3ngR/immich-native-macos/README.md

 # Unofficial Immich Installer

+## WARNING!!!!!
+As of v1.143.1, the minimum supported macOS is Sonoma.

+As of v1.143.1, the minimum supported macOS is Sonoma.

+As of v1.143.1, the minimum supported macOS is Sonoma.

 If you want to install immich natively on linux, visit [arter97's repo](https://github.com/arter97/immich-native) for instructions and scripts to install immich on linux.

 ### Notes